jlong4223/JS-ruby-basics-practice/README.md

-# Javascript, Ruby and Others Practice
+# Javascript, Ruby, Python and Swift Practice

 This is a file with some basics practice.

 A goal of mine is to complete a code challenge in javascript and transfer it to ruby or vice-versa.

+This is also a place where I will be practicing/ learning Python & Swift.

 The challenges will range from easy to expert level in time.